|Country Number (27)||1968?||FIRST, SECOND and THIRD WAVE|

 Origin of the Prints?

-Tunisia and Morocco had screened the Hartnell stories in 1967 / 1968, so it's possible the prints sent to Saudi Arabia came from one of these two countries.
-Saudi Arabia was also a distribution client of Television International Enterprises Ltd / TIE (Programmes) Ltd, who had previously supplied prints to Aden.
-However, given that the prints sent to Saudi Arabia would most likely have been dubbed into Arabic, TIE Ltd might not have supplied the prints.
+Tunisia and Morocco had screened the Hartnell stories from 1967 to 1968 (exact dates for the latter country are not known) so it's possible the prints sent to Saudi Arabia came from one of these two countries, if not a fresh set direct from the BBC itself.
+(Saudi Arabia was also a distribution client of Television International Enterprises Ltd / TIE (Programmes) Ltd, who had previously supplied prints (in English) to Aden.)

 21 stories, 112 episodes (presumably):